RKelln/5-directions/public/writing/ppf.md

 [Thomas Bayes](https://en.wikipedia.org/wiki/Thomas_Bayes) was an English statistician, philosopher and Presbyterian minister who dramatically improved the framework for reasoning about the probability of events - allowing the probability to update as more information becomes available.
 Bayes never published what would become his most famous accomplishment; his notes were edited and published posthumously.

-Press right arrow to continue <!-- .element: class="quote glow" -->
+Press right arrow to continue <!-- .element: class="quote glow no-print" -->

 Notes:
+[Thomas Bayes](https://en.wikipedia.org/wiki/Thomas_Bayes) was an English statistician, philosopher and Presbyterian minister who dramatically improved the framework for reasoning about the probability of events - allowing the probability to update as more information becomes available.
+Bayes never published what would become his most famous accomplishment; his notes were edited and published posthumously.

 ### Credits
 * https://en.wikipedia.org/wiki/Thomas_Bayes
 * https://aiartists.org/ai-timeline-art